 Netgear offers its own Wi-Fi mesh system.
 The Orbi not only looks good but offers excellent performance, and its pretty easy to set up as well.
 Even better, its priced a bit lower than its competition as well.

-The best part about the nodes in Orbi is that they can be plugged directly into a wall outlet which makes it far easier to install them anywhere in your house.
+The best part about the nodes in Orbi is that the satellite unit can be plugged directly into a wall outlet which makes it far easier to install them anywhere in your house compared to other mesh Wi-Fi routers.
+The satellite units talk to the main router over a dedicated channel for improved throughput and range as well.

 ➤ Buy Now